 Industryus HR services established small and medium businesses.
 We specialise in employment relations using our HR ACE model which focusses on HR advice, Fair Work compliance and improving effectiveness for organisations.

-To book in a free 30-minute telephone consult, please call our Gold Coast head office on 07 5655 4047 or email firstname.lastname@example.org
+To book a Free Introductory call, please call our Gold Coast head office on 07 5655 4047 or email firstname.lastname@example.org

 Industryus HR services the Gold Coast region, Brisbane, and from Melbourne to Cairns.
-Book a free consultation here.
+Book a Free Introductory Call here.